HydroModPy/HydroModPy/docs/source/user_guide/index.rst

    overview for data identity cards, simulation for one persisted run, testbed for controlled variants, calibration for repeated candidate runs, batch for regional campaigns, and comparison for shared-case solver contrasts.
-3. Topic guides such as :doc:`mesh`, :doc:`comparison`, and :doc:`calibration`
+3. Topic guides such as :doc:`workflows/testbed`,
-   should only route users to scientific, gallery, and architecture details;
+   :doc:`workflows/comparison`, and :doc:`workflows/calibration` are the
-   they should not duplicate the workflow walkthroughs.
+   single source of truth for each workflow family.
+They link out to theory, gallery, and architecture rather than re-describing the workflow walkthroughs.
 4. The capability gallery should remain the evidence layer: stable figures, metrics, and reproducible examples that illustrate the workspace artifacts.